Compare our top 3 cheap walk-in tub companies

 Do walk-in tub prices include installation costs?

 It’s rare to see a list price for a walk-in tub that includes installation costs.
-No manufacturer or retailer can possibly know the plumbing and space needs of a prospective customer; for this reason, most require an in-home consultation before providing a quote.
+No manufacturer or retailer can possibly know the plumbing and space needs of a prospective customer; for this reason, most require an in-home consultation before giving a quote.

 Bottom line